 role in the lab: MD/PhD Rotation Student (2019)

-current: MD/PhD candidate, Mayo Clinic Alix School of Medicine and Mayo Clinic Graduate School of Biomedical Sciences
+next position: MD/PhD student, Mayo Clinic Alix School of Medicine and Mayo Clinic Graduate School of Biomedical Sciences

 Harvey worked on analyzing blood metabolomes from patients with rheumatoid arthritis.
 His significant contributions while in the lab led to two middle-author publications.